wkumari/draft-vandergaast-edns-client-subnet/README.md

    authentication and data integrity to the DNS, as described in [RFC4033], [RFC4034] and [RFC4035].
 OPT records are not signed.

+Contavalli, et al.        Expires April 5, 2016                [Page 15]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

    Use of this option, however, does imply increased DNS traffic between any given Recursive Resolver and Authoritative Nameserver, which could be another barrier to further DNSSEC adoption in this area.

-Contavalli, et al.       Expires March 28, 2016                [Page 15]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

 10. NAT Considerations